nkdAgility/NKDAgility.com/site/content/resources/blog/2015/2015-03-18-unable-load-task-handler-powershell-task-vsbuild/index.md

 ---
 title: Unable to load task handler PowerShell for task VSBuild
-description: "Resolve the 'Unable to load task handler PowerShell for task VSBuild' error in TFS 2015 with our troubleshooting guide.
-Get your builds running smoothly!"
+description: Resolve the 'Unable to load task handler PowerShell for task VSBuild' error in TFS 2015 with our troubleshooting guide.
+Get your builds running smoothly!
 date: 2015-03-18
 creator: Martin Hinshelwood
 id: "11097"